-Yes, Alabama does have a large percentage of uninsured drivers.
-According to the latest study conducted by the Insurance Information Institute, Alabama currently ranks seventh in the United States for uninsured drivers, with 19.5% of its driving population estimated to be driving without insurance.
+Yes, Alabama is estimated to have a large percentage of uninsured drivers.
+The Insurance Information Institute (Triple-I) reports that Alabama currently ranks seventh in the U.S. for uninsured drivers, with 19.5% of its driving population estimated to be driving without insurance.
 In the event of a collision with an uninsured driver, having uninsured or underinsured motorist coverage would be a useful form of financial protection against incurred costs.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a cleaning driving record, good credit and the following full coverage limits:

 - $100,000 bodily injury liability per person